easyq/quick1/README.md

 ================

 1. Your script is successfully completed.
 Now create the patch via diff -Nur for a whole directory quick1.
-2. Encrypt the patch via RSA with the cert.pm.
+2. Encrypt the patch using RSA with the cert.pm.

 Send full log and files
 =======================